VijayRod/demo/container-storage/logs/storage-device.md

   - SCSI devices (e.g. disks).
   - Each SCSI device can contain multiple Logical Unit Numbers (LUNs).
 These are typically used by sophisticated tape and cdrom units that support multiple media.

+## device.bus.type

+- https://tldp.org/HOWTO/SCSI-2.4-HOWTO/scsibus.html: Appendix A. Common bus types (SCSI and other)

 ## device.bus.type.SCSI

 - https://tldp.org/HOWTO/SCSI-2.4-HOWTO/index.html
 - https://tldp.org/HOWTO/SCSI-2.4-HOWTO/scsibus.html: Appendix A. Common bus types (SCSI and other)
   - SCSI.
 The original SCSI 1 standard (ANSI specification X3.131-1986) introduced an 8 bit parallel bus that was able to do asynchronous transfers at 1.5 MegaBytes/sec and synchronous transfers up to 5 MB/sec.
 SCSI commands are sent at the asynchronous rate.
 SCSI data is transferred either at the asynchronous rate (worst case) or a negotiated synchronous rate (with 5 MB/sec being the best case).
+- https://tldp.org/HOWTO/SCSI-2.4-HOWTO/scsiaddr.html: SCSI Addressing. four level hierarchical addressing scheme for SCSI devices (Host:Bus:Target:LUN).
+  - "Bus" is used in preference to "channel".
+  - The SCSI adapter number is typically an arbitrary numbering of the adapter cards on the internal IO buses (e.g. PCI, PCMCIA, ISA etc) of the computer.
+Such adapters are sometimes termed as HBAs (host bus adapters).
+SCSI adapter numbers are issued by the kernel in ascending order starting with 0.
+  - Each HBA may control one or more SCSI buses
+  - Each SCSI bus can have multiple SCSI devices connected to it
+  - SCSI devices (e.g. disks).
+  - Each SCSI device can contain multiple Logical Unit Numbers (LUNs).
+These are typically used by sophisticated tape and cdrom units that support multiple media.

 ## storage.SCSI.device (/dev)